 A: No -- you can live in any state.
 In June 2015, the Supreme Court issued a decision (Obergefell v.
 Hughes) requiring all 50 states to perform and to recognize same-sex marriages.

 If you are looking for legal representation, we are based in the Northeast of the United States, but we are authorized to appear at immigration offices and immigration courts in all 50 states, and have represented clients at immigration offices throughout the country and helped clients navigate consulates throughout the world.
 We are adept at working with modern technology to facilitate representation of clients regardless of their location.
-This has especially been useful during the COVID-19 pandemic, when we have begun using Zoom for most client meetings and collaborating with documents and evidence via the cloud (Dropbox).
-Nonetheless, we strive to attend all client interviews in person, regardless of the location of the case.
+This became especially useful during the COVID-19 pandemic, but even after pandemic restrictions eased, we have continued to use Zoom for most client meetings and we also collaborate with documents via document sharing technology.

 Q: Does a domestic partnership or civil union qualify me for immigration benefits?